The E-Commerce Logistics Race Europe: Which Country Performed Better in Q1 2021?

 While the UK and France had higher transit times of 1.9 days and 1.8 days respectively, both countries saw a significant improvement in transit times as compared to that of the height of the pandemic in April 2020.

-In the UK, lockdown restrictions were eased only towards the end of the quarter; social distancing and minimal manpower at workplaces were still being implemented then.
-In addition to the lockdown restrictions, Brexit happened from 1st January 2021.
+In the UK, lockdown restrictions were eased only towards the end of the quarter; social distancing and minimal staffing at workplaces were still being implemented then.
+In addition to the lockdown restrictions, Brexit happened on 1st January 2021.
 This had led to many retailers and businesses having to cut down or postpone their deliveries from the UK due to the new border controls.
 It was reported that many businesses transporting goods from European countries to the UK were experiencing delays since Brexit.

 France’s average transit time was 1.8 days in the first quarter of 2021, which was a slight improvement from its pre-COVID transit time of 1.9 days.
 Nevertheless, it seems like the effects of Brexit did affect France as well, with many consumers experiencing delays in receiving their parcels during Christmas and facing delivery issues with other online orders.